aurelienpierreeng/VirtualSecretary/docs/index.md

 tokenized_query = engine.tokenize_query(user_query)
 results = engine.rank(db, tokenized_query, search.search_methods.AI)

-# Paginate results with 50 results per page
+# results is an ordered list: rank, url, similarity score,
-NUM_RESULTS = 50
+# by descending order of relevance.

-# Print raw ordered list: rank, url, similarity score
+print(results[0:50])

-print(results[0:NUM_RESULTS])
+# In case you need more data on the page results, you will

-# Extract only URLs from the list of results
+# need to fetch them from the database, which is indexed by URL.

-urls = [url for rank, url, score in results[0:NUM_RESULTS]]
+# Get title, date, excerpt and url again for all URLs in the first

-# URLs are the database primary key, so use them to fetch more data on results
+# 50 results.
-# from the DB
+urls = [url for rank, url, score in results[0:50]]

 sql_placeholder = ", ".join(["?" for _ in urls])
 cursor = db.execute(
     f"SELECT title, date, excerpt, url FROM pages WHERE url IN ({sql_placeholder})",